• Skip to primary navigation

 Gnocchi with a creamy blue cheese sauce pin.

-Easy potato gnocchi with creamy blue cheese sauce, made with heavenly gorgonzola cheese!
+Easy potato gnocchi with blue cheese sauce, made with heavenly gorgonzola cheese!

-A delicious and filling gnocchi recipe that can be easily adapted to include popular add-on ingredients such as mushrooms, spinach, bacon, or even walnuts!
+A delicious and filling blue cheese gnocchi recipe that can be easily adapted to include popular add-on ingredients such as mushrooms, spinach, bacon, or even walnuts!

 Potato gnocchi with a creamy gorgonzola sauce with Parmesan.

-I always keep a couple of packs of shelf-stable store-bought gnocchi in my kitchen cupboard, for quick and easy weeknight dinners when time is short!
+I always keep a few packs of shelf-stable store-bought gnocchi in my kitchen cupboard for quick and easy weeknight dinners when time is tight.

-This creamy blue cheese gnocchi is so good, it wouldn't be out of place in a fancy Italian restaurant!
+This creamy blue cheese gnocchi is so delicious, it could easily be served in a fancy Italian restaurant.

 Jump to: